RedRoSeE-API/WebAppServer/README.md

   - npm install
   - other
   -
-2. When you get all node modules, you should start the client with the command "yarn start" or "npm start" in the terminal
+2. When you get all node modules, you should start the server with the command "yarn start" or "npm start" in the terminal

-3. When the server is opened, you have to start the client witch is in this repository:
+3. When the server is opened, you have to start the client which is in this repository:

 https://github.com/RedRoSeE-API/WebAppClient